Chapter 1· Turning Signs (Contents) References blog

 Each sentence you read for meaning must pick up some thread of the life-path now behind you, but only in order to carry it forward, to make a difference in your current experience, which will in turn affect your course into the future.
 As Peirce put it (CP 4.539), ‘the Immediate Interpretant of all thought proper is Conduct.’
 But thinking is itself a significant part of your conduct.
 Since any thought is itself a sign, it will normally produce another interpretant in its turn, thus taking its place in a train of thought all pertaining to the same object.
 If our destination is the Truth, that object is the Reality in which the subject lives and moves and has its being.
 The object of this game is to transform relations between one's ‘Conduct’ and evolving Reality.

-Along the way, signs grow and develop by making meanings ever more extensive and comprehensive, a process as continuous as time and life itself.
+Along the way, signs may inform or reform intentions by directing attention in ways that alter behavior.
 When we speak of signs “standing” for or to something, as if object and interpretant occupied fixed places in a static scene, it's like describing walking as partly standing and partly falling forward.
 Along the way, you are always leaving and always arriving, and going or becoming is what comes between the two.
-Signs can “stand for” things or events because they re-present the universal growth process rather than standing as tombstones marking the resting places of past realities.
+Signs can “stand for” things or events because they re-present aspects of the life process rather than standing as tombstones marking the resting places of past realities.
 Thus we can call the semiosic process representation, provided we read that term as abstracted from a verb, and realize that it refers to a continuous revelation of its relevance to our life.

 A sign stands for something to the idea which it produces, or modifies.
 Or, it is a vehicle conveying into the mind something from without.
 That for which it stands is called its Object; that which it conveys, its Meaning; and the idea to which it gives rise, its Interpretant.
 The object of representation can be nothing but a representation of which the first representation is the interpretant.
 But an endless series of representations, each representing the one behind it, may be conceived to have an absolute object at its limit.
 The meaning of a representation can be nothing but a representation.
 In fact, it is nothing but the representation itself conceived as stripped of irrelevant clothing.
 But this clothing never can be completely stripped off; it is only changed for something more diaphanous.
 So there is an infinite regression here.
 Finally, the interpretant is nothing but another representation to which the torch of truth is handed along; and as representation, it has its interpretant again.
 Lo, another infinite series.